 The Board has consistently held that products that facilitate the production of hay can be distinguished from those that treat silage.
-Ensilage is an ongoing process that continues for a period of time after the addition of the treatment.
+Ensilation is an ongoing process that continues for a period of time after the addition of the treatment.
+The production of hay is complete after the hay is dried and baled.
 The production of hay is considered analogous to a manufacturing operation and thus by applying Regulation 1525 (above) to the facts at hand, our opinion is that Pro-Serve II is used in producing hay and not for the purpose of physical incorporation into the product.
-As a product used in manufacturing, sales tax applies to sale of Pro-Serve II.
+As a product used in manufacturing, sales tax applies to sales of Pro-Serve II.
 The following instances of previous holdings by Board Staff are consistent with this conclusion.

 For example, products sold for use in preventing the growth of bacteria and mold and the prevention of heat during curing of hay are regarded as sold for a purpose other than resale and are subject to tax although the cured hay may be sold (BTLG Anno.
 110.1260, 7/5/50).
-In addition, Business Taxes Law Guide Annotation 110/0640, 6/4/53 states, "[a] crop preserver added to hay at the time of baling for the purpose of retarding bacterial action is not within the feed exemption and in reality is a manufacturing aid used to expedite the baling of hay.
+In addition, Business Taxes Law Guide Annotation 110.0640, 6/4/53 states, "[a] crop preserver added to hay at the time of baling for the purpose of retarding bacterial action is not within the feed exemption and in reality is a manufacturing aid used to expedite the baling of hay.
 As such, it is subject to sales tax."